HarshGangwar07/Vegito9000/README.md

-- 👋 Hi, I’m Harsh Gangwar
+- 👋 Hi there
-- 👀 I’m interested in AI,computer vision
+- 👀 I’m currently learning Backend Development in Python + Django + Postgre
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I have a keen interest in AI/ML.
 - 📫 How to reach me - hgangwar07@gmail.com

 <!---